About the Stanford Encyclopedia of Philosophy

 New Technologies Assistance

 The Encyclopedia would like acknowledge and thank the researchers and programmers who are contributing to SEP-enhancement initiatives being pursued by the Indiana Philosophy Ontology project (InPhO) at Indiana University, directed by Colin Allen.
 Special thanks go to: Cameron Buckner, Ruth Eberle, Nubli Kasa, and Jaimie Murdock, Mathias Niepert, Scott Weingart.
 Using a combination of text mining, human feedback, and machine reasoning, the InPhO project is enhancing such critical functions as cross-referencing the SEP, classifying topics, and organizing its bibliographic database.
+We are grateful for the MathJax project which we are now starting to use for mathematical formatting in our entries.
+And we would also like to acknowledge John MacFarlane's work on pandoc, which has become an important part of our workflow in converting LaTeX document to HTML with MathJax.

 The Encyclopedia would like to acknowledge the volunteer services of Gintautas Miliauskas (Vilnius University), Jason Wu, and Yong Wei Chong Gabrielle for carefully reading and copy-editing numerous SEP entries and notifying us about typographical and other errors found therein.
 We'd like to thank Nathan Tawil, who helped design the Encyclopedia entry format when the project started in 1995, and who has assisted the Principal Editor in editing certain entries.
 We're also indebted to David Barker-Plummer, Mark Greaves, Emma Pease, Susanne Riehemann, and Lynn Allen for their many helpful suggestions concerning the Encyclopedia project and the construction of this Web site.